 *Olive Oil - I simply could not cook without olive oil.
 I use it ALL THE TIME.
 Get Cold Pressed or First Cold Pressed Extra Virgin Olive Oil.
 Good olive oil can get pricey - and while it's nice to have some high quality oil on hand for dressing salads and finishing touches, your everyday cooking olive oil doesn't need to cost you over $10 a bottle.
 I avoid grocery store chain-brand olive oils and pick up my olive oil at Trader Joe's.
 I also keep a nice bottle of Lemon Meyer Olive Oil from a specialty shop on hand for fancier olive oil needs.

-*Olive Oil and Canola Oil Sprays - These are super handy for when you need some oil but not a lot.
+*Olive Oil Sprays - These are super handy for when you need some oil but not a lot.
 They are great for misting baked sweet potato fries instead of dousing them in oil.
 They work great for anytime you bread something and bake it instead of frying (zucchini sticks, onion rings) it gives just enough oil to get the crunch you are looking for without making the breading soggy.
 I also use them to oil the bottom of a pan when making a quesadilla, etc.

 *Butter - I use Kerrygold Irish butter.
 It's insanely good and comes from grass fed cows, which means it's better for you and you can really taste the difference.
 It's a must have in my house.
 I add it to scrambled eggs and it creates a nice silky texture.